desam47/Lecture-Video-Segmentation/README.md

 * REST API: Entry point of this architecture where lecture videos are sent to be processed.
 * RabbitMQ: Message broker responsible for managing the processing queues used by the processing workers.
 * Audio Extractor: Responsible for extracting audio tracks from input lecture videos.
+We use scipy for Audio extrator in this module.
 * Voice Activity Detector: Detects and splits the audio tracks into entirely voiced parts, reducing the duration of silence.
+We use WebRTC Voice Activity Detector (VAD) in this module.
 * ASR: Automatic Speech Recognition module that transform spoken language into text.
+We use Kaldi ASR in this architecture.
 * Acoustic Feature Extractor: Extracts low level features (pitch, volume, pause rates, etc) from audio blocks.
+We use aubio algorithm in this module.
-* Flow Aggregator: Aggregates the feature extraction results to be used by the segmentation module
+* Flow Aggregator: Aggregates the feature extraction results to be used by the segmentation module.
 * Segmentation: Module that segments the lecture video based on the extracted features.
 We use Word2Vec model for our segmentation algorithm.
 * PostgreSQL: Database used to store metadata from processing.
 * MongoDB: Database used to store the binary files from processing.